It's Official: This New Apple Series Will Mess You Up

 Not much is known about the upcoming series, but it will be executive produced by the Sixth Sense helmer, who will also direct the pilot.
-Interestingly, each of the 10 episodes of the series will be a half-hour in length — something that few dramas are.
+Interestingly, each of the 10 episodes of the series will be a half-hour in length — something that few dramas are, at least in the United States.

 Advertisement